-Belgium is one of the most beautiful countries in Central Europe; popular for its picturesque architecture, divine chocolates and proximity to countries like Germany, France and Netherlands.
+Belgium is one of the most beautiful countries in Central Europe; popular for its picturesque architecture, divine chocolates and proximity to countries like Germany, France and the Netherlands.
 Belgium is a living paradise for every international student because of its affordable programmes, top-notch universities and international network.
-Regardless of whether you’re a vacationer or a student, Belgium will make you feel at home with its excellent scenes, amazing engineering, and exceptionally multicultural climate.
+Whether you’re a vacationer or a student, Belgium will make you feel at home with its excellent scenes, amazing engineering, and exceptionally multicultural climate.
 It is also popular for its educational system, infrastructure, low cost of living and excellent accommodation choices.
 In this blog, we will cover the cost of living, studying and accommodation in Belgium to help you pick your dream destination.

 This Blog Includes: